vi7/kubespray/inventory/vdmitriev-sbx.local/README.md

     - containers are writing to the volume directly which might end up with huge amount of files per volume and break GlusterFS sync mechanism

 #### metallb

+Kubernetes does not offer an implementation of network load-balancers (Services of type LoadBalancer) for bare metal clusters.
+MetalLB aims to redress this imbalance by offering a Network LB implementation that integrates with standard network equipment, so that external services on bare metal clusters also “just work” as much as possible. ((c) https://metallb.universe.tf)

 MetalLB installation should be managed via Helm using official Helm chart.
 In spite of what is written in the official MetalLB docs, Helm chart installs the latest available MetalLB.